ktiu/code-geo-graphic/index.md

 The workshop will be held at the [Technologiestiftung Berlin](https://www.technologiestiftung-berlin.de/en/foundation/directions-contact/) on April 19, 2018.

-It is organized by Francis Harvey, Florian Ledermann, Sebastian Meier and Till Straube, who have met through the [Digitale Geographien network](http://digitale-geographien.de).
+It is organized by Francis Harvey, Florian Ledermann, Sebastian Meier and Till Straube, who met through the [Digitale Geographien network](http://digitale-geographien.de).

 On the day of the meet-up, participants present their contributions in a series of lightning talks.
 After lunch, using an unconference format break-out group discussions about sharing code, making code and thinking about future mapmaking coding projects.
 A workshop board collects results of these discussions.
 A moderated discussion of the topics concludes the workshop.